ManojChandran/eduk8snotes/notes/chapter_02_Kube_Architecture.md

 # Introduction
-Last chapter we gone through the kubernetes basics, now time to deep dive.
+Last chapter we gone through the kubernetes basics, now time to deep dive kubernets architecture.

 ### Where does the kubernets run the container?
 Containers are run in POD's.